pelithne/k8s/workshop.md

 ### Helm and Azure Vote!
 The repository that you cloned in the beginning of the tutorial (or during preparations) contains a **helm chart** to deploy the application using **Helm**.

-Start by changing the directory into the repository you just cloned
+Start by changing the directory to where the **helm chart** is located.
 ````
- cd azure-vote-app/
+ cd application/azvote-helmchart/
  ````

 Then you need to update your helm chart to point to the container image you uploaded earlier to the **Azure Container Registry**.
-This is done in the file ````deployments.yaml```` located in ````azvote-chart/templates/````.
+This is done in the file ````deployments.yaml```` located in ````azvote-helmchart/templates/````.
 This is essentially the same thing you did earlier in you kubernetes manifest .yaml file.

 Change the line:
 ````